publicdocs/uscode/assets/md/titles/usc44/us/usc/t44/ch15/m__us_usc_t44_s1505.md

     (b) The Office of the Federal Register shall cause to be placed upon the copies of all Executive orders and proclamations forwarded as provided in subsection (a) of this section the following notation, to be signed by the Director or by some person authorized by him to sign such notation: “Certified to be a true copy of the original.”

     Sec.
 4. Proclamations calling for the observance of special days or events.
-Except as may be otherwise provided by law, responsibility for the preparation and presentation of proposed proclamations calling for the observance of special days, or other periods of time, or events shall be assigned by the Director of the Office of Management and Budget to such agencies as he may consider appropriate.
-Such proposed proclamations shall be submitted to the Director at least sixty days before the date of the specified observance.
-Notwithstanding the provisions of Section 2, the Director shall transmit any approved commemorative proclamations to the President.
+Except as may be otherwise provided by law, responsibility for the preparation and presentation of proposed proclamations calling for the observance of special days, or other periods of time, or events shall be assigned by the Director of the Office of Management and Budget to such agencies or offices as the Director may consider appropriate.
+Such proposed proclamations shall be submitted to the Director, or to an office within the Executive Office of the President designated by the Director, at least sixty days before the date of the specified observance.
+Notwithstanding the provisions of Section 2, the Director or the head of such designated office, as appropriate, shall transmit any approved commemorative proclamations to the President.

     Sec.
+5. Trade Proclamations. (a) Proclamations to be issued under the Trade Act of 1974 or other trade law (“trade proclamations”) shall be prepared by the United States Trade Representative and submitted to the Attorney General for consideration as to both form and legality.
+Section 2 of this order does not apply to trade proclamations.

-5. Proclamations of treaties excluded.
+    Sec.
+6. Proclamations of treaties excluded.
 Consonant with the provisions of [section 1511 of title 44][/us/usc/t44/s1511], United States Code ([49 Stat.
 503][/us/stat/49/503] \[sic\]; [44 U.S.C.
 1511][/us/usc/t44/s1511]), nothing in this order shall be construed to apply to treaties, conventions, protocols, or other international agreements, or proclamations thereof by the President.

     Sec.
-6. Definition.
+7. Definition.
 The term “Presidential proclamations and Executive orders,” as used in sub[section 1505(a) of title 44][/us/usc/t44/s1505/a], United States Code ([44 U.S.C.
 1505(a)][/us/usc/t44/s1505/a]), shall, except as the President or his representative may hereafter otherwise direct, be deemed to include such attachments thereto as are referred to in the respective proclamations or orders.

     Sec.
-7. Prior order.
+8. Prior order.
 Upon its publication in the Federal Register, this order shall supersede Executive Order No. 10006 of October 9, 1948.

     The regulations prescribed by this order shall be codified under Title 1 of the Code of Federal Regulations.